France struggling to curb rate of coronavirus pandemic, health official says

 Monday, 16 March 2020 () France is struggling to curb the spread of the coronavirus pandemic in the country, its top health official Jerome Salomon said on Monday, as authorities consider whether to implement a partial lockdown.

 Iran's official leading the nation's response to the new coronavirus acknowledges that the pandemic could overwhelm health facilities in his country.
-CTV News Also reported by •Belfast Telegraph •Reuters
+CTV News Also reported by •Belfast Telegraph •Reuters •Reuters India